Sam Madison: 1998

 The Miami Dolphins selected Patrick Surtain in the second-round (44th overall) in 1998.
 Coincidentally, they both were selected 44th overall in back-to-back drafts.
 They would become widely regarded as one of the NFL's top cornerback tandems for the majority of their seven–season partnership.
-(1998–2004) Defensive coordinator George Hill chose to fully transition Calvin Jackson to strong safety so he takeover the starting role he began to play at the end of the previous season, following the decision to bench both Corey Harris and George Teague.
+(1998–2004) Defensive coordinator George Hill chose to fully transition Calvin Jackson to strong safety so he take over the starting role he began to play at the end of the previous season, following the decision to bench both Corey Harris and George Teague.
 Head coach Jimmy Johnson named Madison as Calvin Jackson's replacement as the No. 2 starting cornerback and paired him with Terrell Buckley to start the season, along with nickelback Patrick Surtain.

 In Week 3, Madison made two tackles, set a season-high with five pass deflections, and set a season-high with two interceptions off passes thrown by Kordell Stewart as the Dolphins defeated the Pittsburgh Steelers 0–21.

 In Week 9, he set a season-high with five combined tackles (four solo) and had one pass break-up during a 24–30 loss at the Buffalo Bills.
 The following game, Madison had one solo tackle, two pass deflections, and intercepted a pass by rookie Peyton Manning to wide receiver Marvin Harrison as the Dolphins defeated the Indianapolis Colts 27–14 in Week 10.
 On November 23, 1998, Madison made one solo tackle, one pass deflection, and tied his season-high of two interceptions on pass attempts thrown by Drew Bledsoe during a 23–26 loss at the New England Patriots.
 The following week, he made three tackles, one pass deflection, an interception, and had his first career sack on Kerry Collins as the Dolphins defeated the New Orleans Saints 10–30 in Week 13.
 In Week 14, Madison made three solo tackles, four pass deflections, and had his seventh interception on a pass thrown by Donald Hollas to tight end Rickey Dudley during a 27–17 victory at the Oakland Raiders.
 This marked his third consecutive game with an interception with four over that three game span.
 On December 23, 1998, Madison made five combined tackles (three solo), one pass deflection, and helped secure a 21–31 victory against the Denver Broncos by intercepting a pass by John Elway to wide receiver Rod Smith in the fourth quarter.
 He started all 16 games and finished with a total of 44 combined tackles (31 solo), made a career-high 20 pass deflections, and set a career-high with eight interceptions.
 Madison and Terrell Buckley set a new franchise record for most combined interceptions by a cornerback duo in a single season with 16 total after each of them had eight interceptions in 1998.